ForWarZz/davey_lifeguard_ha/README.md

             ├── switch.py
             └── ... (other integration files)
     ```
 5.  **Restart your Home Assistant server.**

-6.  **Configure the integration:** Follow the same steps as in the HACS installation (step 5).
+6.  **Configure the integration:** Follow the same configuration steps as in the HACS installation.

-## 🤝 Possible Contributions:
+## Contributing

-* Optimization of Python code.
+As this is a personal project and my first Home Assistant integration, contributions are highly welcome!
+Areas for potential contribution include:

+* Code optimization and improvements.
-* Addition of an advanced configuration interface.
+* Development of an advanced configuration UI.
-* Addition of new sensors or entities.
+* Adding support for more sensors and entities.
-* Additional translations (es, de..).
+* Providing translations for additional languages.

-## Important Disclaimer Regarding This Initial Release:
+## Important Notes

-Given that this is my very first Home Assistant integration, it is crucial to emphasize that **improvements are certainly necessary**.

-Consequently, it is highly likely that **bugs may be present** in this initial version.
-Your patience and feedback will be invaluable in identifying and correcting these potential issues.

-Furthermore, please note that **not all described features are yet available** in this first iteration.
-Development is ongoing, and new capabilities will be added progressively as needed/suggested.
+This is an early release, and as such, **improvements are expected, and bugs may be present.** Your patience and feedback are greatly appreciated in helping to refine this integration.
+Please also note that **not all planned features are currently implemented**, and development will continue based on user feedback and ongoing efforts.

-Thank you for your understanding and leniency during this initial development phase.
-Your testing and constructive comments will be of great help in evolving this integration.
+Thank you for your interest and support!
+I look forward to your feedback and to making this integration even better.